 - 39. Mr Kenneth LEUNG has also advised that to allow sufficient time for publicizing the details of the Bill and for the relevant firms to make preparations for the implementation of the Bill, he will propose an amendment to Clause 1 of the Bill to add a provision specifying 1 January 2020 as the commencement date of the Bill. - 40.
+A full set of draft amendments that Mr Kenneth LEUNG has indicated he will propose to move is in Appendix IV.
 Both HKICPA and the Administration have no comment on Mr LEUNG's amendments.
 The Bills Committee raises no objection to Mr LEUNG's proposed amendments, and will not propose amendments to the Bill. - 41.
 The Bills Committee notes that Mr James TO has indicated that he will consider proposing amendments to Clause 3 of the Bill (details are in paragraphs 24 to 31).